 The purpose of a college visit is to get detailed information concerning a college a student may want to attend.
 Many colleges and universities host open houses for this purpose.
 College open houses offer detailed information and college staff members are on hand to answer questions you may have.
 It is advisable that parents attend any college visit with their child.
-In order to have a college visit be counted as an excused absence, the College Visitation Request Form, available in the guidance office, must be completed and submitted to the guidance office one week prior to the visit.
-If the college visit form is turned in within one week of the visit, it will need approval by an administrator.
+In order to have a college visit be counted as an excused non-absence, the College Visitation Request Form, available in the attendance office, must be completed and submitted to the attendance office prior to the visit date.
 Upon approval, another form will be given to the student.
 This second form must be completed and signed by an appropriate college representative.
 Failure to have the form completed will result in an unexcused absence.
-Juniors and seniors are permitted three (3) one day college visits to be taken before May 1st.
-Any college visits after May 1st must be approved by an administrator.
+Juniors and seniors are permitted three (3) one day college visits to be taken.